Somalis in Norway: Education

 Many refugees who arrived early from Somalia were in the process of getting an education which was disrupted when they fled.
 Those who lived in Somalia during and after the civil war, when schools were not operating, have not completed any education.

 According to Statistics Norway, as of 2016, among a total 24,651 Somalia-born immigrants aged 16 and older, 15,944 individuals had attained a below upper secondary education level, 3,709 had attained an upper secondary education level, 122 had attained a tertiary vocational education level, 1,793 had attained a higher education level of up to four years in duration, 378 had attained a higher education level of more than four years in duration, and 2,705 had no education.

 Somali youth are often sent to schools abroad by their families, according to a 2019 Fafo Foundation report.
 According to state secretary of Ministry of Education and Research this can endanger the children's chances of becoming integrated into Norwegian society when they return.
 In the 2010s public broadcaster NRK published items on Somali-Norwegian youth who had been locked up and chained in Quranic schools in Somalia but, according to their parents, they are sent to Quranic schools to be culturally rehabilitated or to improve discipline.

 Employment

-Somalis in Norway suffer from low rates of employment.
+Somalis in Norway have low rates of employment.
 This is partly explained by the relatively recent arrival of many Somalis and also a lack of formal qualifications, when in Norway there are relatively limited employment opportunities for unskilled labour.
-Difficulties finding work act as a barrier to broader social inclusion of Somalis.

 According to Statistics Norway, as of 2016, Somalia-born immigrants aged 15–74 in Norway have an employment rate of approximately 32.4%.
 As of 2017, their unemployment rate was also about 7.5%.

 Statistics Norway has been criticized for misrepresenting employment levels for African migrants by counting anything upwards of an hour a week of work as employment.
 Counting full-time employment as 30 hours of work per week, 11% of women from Somalia were in full-time employment, with another 10% having 1–19 hours of work.